rainbowdashlabs/sql-java/README.md

     ON player_boosts (until ASC);
 ```

-The booster table contains all users with active boosters and a `booster_id`.
+The booster table contains all users with active boosters and a `boost_id`.
 It also contains a timestamp when this
 booster will run out.

 Since we have more than one booster probably we want to have an uuid multiple times in this table, but we don't want the
 same player with the same booster more than one time in this table.
-That's why our `CONSTRAIN` is a combination
+That's why our `CONSTRAINT` is a combination
 of `uuid` and `boost_id`.
 This means that the combination of these two columns must be unique in this table.

-The `CONSTRAIN` could be replaced by a primary key in the current case.
+The `CONSTRAINT` could be replaced by a primary key in the current case.
 I just used it here because I wanted to show you
 the syntax for it.
-When you have more complex tables you probably will need more constrains next to the primary key.
+When you have more complex tables you probably will need more constraints next to the primary key.

-_Note: The names for the constrains and indices can be chosen freely, however it's recommended to use useful names._
+_Note: The names for the constraints and indices can be chosen freely, however it's recommended to use useful names._

 However something other interesting is happening here.
 We create an index on the `until` column.
 This index is sorted which
 meant that we already have this table in a sorted form by the `until` timestamp.
 We will have the lowest timestamp at the